Romanian-language schools in Transnistria: History

-Post-1992 situation
+1992–2003

 The Moldovan 1989 language law, that introduced the Latin script as the official script of the Republic of Moldova, was boycotted by the Transnistrian authorities, and all Romanian-language schools in Transnistria were ordered to keep the Cyrillic script.
 After the War of Transnistria ended in mid-1992, the local schools became regulated by the government of Transnistria.
 The schools that chose to use the Latin script back in 1989 came under pressure of the authorities and most were forced to return to the Cyrillic script.
 Only six Romanian-language schools identifying as such were allowed to keep the Latin script in Transnistria.

+A 2001 article by Tatiana Corai states, "According to a survey conducted within the Civil Society Program, about 60 per cent of Moldovan children are forced, for different reasons, to attend Russian schools.
+The survey shows that 66 per cent of local children would like to study in Romanian but do not have the possibility."

 Attempts to expand the number of schools which use Latin script are met with heavy-handed repression.
 In 1996, the director of the only Romanian-language school in Slobozia, who supported the wish of the parents to conduct education in Latin alphabet, was fired and forced to leave the region.
 In 1999, a lecturer of the Romanian language of the Bender Pedagogical College was dismissed for promoting the Latin script in the institution.
 This dismissal was preceded by threats on the phone and an aggression in the building where she lived.
 In September 1996, the administration of Grigoriopol used Cossacks and police members to stop the activity of a Romanian-language school.
 On 2 October 1996 three teachers were arrested and taken to Tiraspol.
 On 7 October 1996, as a result of a demarche by the President of the Republic of Moldova and the OSCE Mission, the teachers were released.

 Another attempt to teach Romanian clandestinely in Grigoriopol, in a "PMR state-funded school", failed in 2002.
 Teaching staff and parents were blatantly vilified in the local press as "enemies of the State".
 One by one, they were invited to "reconsider", threatened with loss of employment and the corresponding entitlement to housing.
 Children and teachers were forced to write explanations as to why did they use the Latin script and local officials routinely visited classes to check whether tuition was being "properly" conducted.
 The parent-teacher association was abolished and its head, Mihai Speian, was arrested.
 The Romanian school in Grigoriopol was forced to move to Doroțcaia, a village controlled by Chișinău, and children commute 10–15 km daily to attend the school.